1995: The year the future began

-Fresh interest in the case certainly bloomed vigorously in early 2016, with a 10-part cable miniseries about the Simpson case.
+Fresh interest in the case certainly bloomed in 2016, with a 10-part cable miniseries about the Simpson case.
 It was called The People v.
 O.J.
 Simpson, and found it crassly exploitative.
 And over the top.
 It offered little about the decisiveness of DNA evidence at the trial.
 But there was no denying the miniseries had appeal.

 Part of the explanation for fascination with the case has to lie in the perverse but enduring interest as to how Simpson beat a double-murder rap, how he spent millions of dollars on a team of defense lawyers who shredded the prosecution case and won his acquittal, hollow though it was.

-Simpson’s narcissism, crass conduct, and refusal to buckle at any point in face of the evidence and accusations against him, also help explain the resurgent fascination.
+Simpson’s narcissism, crass conduct, and refusal to buckle at any point in face of the evidence and powerful accusations against him, also explain the resurgent fascination.
 Simpson’s conduct was repugnant — and flamboyantly so.
 Right after winning acquittal, Simpson issued a statement read by his eldest son, Jason, in which Simpson pledged to “pursue as my primary goal in life the killer or killers who slaughtered Nicole and Mr. Goldman.
 They are out there somewhere.”